Top 11 Tips for Staying Sane This Silly Season

 You can't do everything so divide chores between your family.
 And if you have visitors, they can help share the burden too.
 You can even delegate childcare to a babysitter so you have time to get those roots or nails done or just get the house or presents organised.

 If the kids need down time or you like to read for half an hour before bed, don't give that up in favour of yet another Christmas chore.
 If escaping on a date night with your husband keeps you sane… keep it that way.
 Our everyday practices help calm and centre us.

 Rein in gift exchanges that have been outgrown or lost their meaning.
 Limit gifts to children only or organise a secret Santa for the wider family or friendship groups.
 Shop on the web and tie in with friends on 3 for 2’s.
 If you want to hit the high street, book childcare so you can enjoy browsing and lunching without the whinging.

 No one likes long car journeys.
 If you have to see both yours and your partner’s families and a plethora of relatives to boot, why not arrange to see one set a few weeks before/after Christmas.
 It’s really difficult for children to maintain first rate behaviour when doing the rounds of friends and relatives and not everyone remembers what it’s like to have young children.

 Relax by looking at what you can and can't do.
 Instead of having pre-Christmas drinks with every group of friends & work colleagues, how about pushing some back to the New Year?
 This gives you a little pick me up when the Christmas cheer has faded.

 11 Make sure your fridge is working

-You’ll need a nice cold glass of wine when it’s all over and you’re finally able to binge watch your box sets in peace.
+You’ll need a nice cold glass of wine when it’s all over and you’ll finally be able to collapse on the sofa in front of Netflix in peace.
 Bliss!